 Everyone knows at least some elements of etiquette.
 It is a set of social rules and traditions, which guide us and tell us how to behave in certain society.
 We are taught to greet and treat people with respect as well as how to behave at meetings, what is appropriate to wear for an event, how to eat at the table, how to act when we are in a different country, what is taboo etc.

-It also describes the little things like to free the seat for the elder person in the bus or that the first one to go through the door is the one who is leaving the room/building and then enters the second person who wants to come in (Never stand right in the door, never!
-Either in or out but never stand still, trust me).
+It also describes the little things like to offer the seat for the elder person in the bus or that the first one to go through the door is the one who is leaving the room/building and then enters the second person who wants to come in.
 And we should not forget the basics like saying the „magic“ words– thank you, sorry, please.